rwiankowski/azurepractical/Content/Part1/entraId.md

 ### Multi-Factor Authentication

 Multi-Factor Authentication (MFA) is another fundamental security feature of Entra ID.
 It requires users to verify their identity by providing two or more forms of authentication.
 Those forms include the following:
-- something you know, like your account password
+- Something you know, like your account password
-- something you are, like your fingerprint or face/eye scan
+- Something you are, like your fingerprint or face/eye scan
-- something you have, like a security key or your smartphone
+- Something you have, like a security key or your smartphone

 The MFA service provided by Entra ID supports the following forms of additional verification:
 - Microsoft Authenticator